how to look after your student mental health during exam season - man sat by traffic

 Think of the freedom you’ll have after your exams and assignments!
 It could be a night out in the town with friends, a takeaway, a trip home or anything else you’re looking forward to after exam season ends.

 It’s important to think of the outcome to stay motivated, especially if you’re feeling a serious dip right now.
-Envisioning the end result is enough to stir up some feel-good vibes while you plow away at your studies.
+Envisioning the end result is enough to stir up some feel-good vibes while you plough away at your studies.

 7. Eat healthily